-- 1) New developments and changes of use should complement existing provision and ensure that the town, district or local centre offer provides a range of uses appropriate for the relevant type of centre.
-Care should also be taken to ensure that development does not adversely affect other amenities and facilities, such as open and green space. - 2) Proposals should ensure that there is adequate provision for pedestrians, sufficient cycle and car parking (including electric charging points) and public transport facilities within walking distance, clear and useful signage, facilities for the disposal of litter and sustainable street lighting. - 3) Retail development should be located in one of the primary shopping areas as set out in NPPF and Local Plan Policy PLP 13, part B. If outside the primary shopping area, retail proposals are subject to the sequential test15. - 4) The re-use of upper floors for residential use and other uses is supported in accordance with Kirklees' Local Plan. - 5) Distinctive and detailed historic architectural features of buildings should be retained and enhanced in accordance with NDP Policy 4.
+- 1. New developments and changes of use should complement existing provision and ensure that the town, district or local centre offer provides a range of uses appropriate for the relevant type of centre.
+Care should also be taken to ensure that development does not adversely affect other amenities and facilities, such as open and green space. - 2.
+Proposals should be designed to secure easy pedestrian access and cycle and car parking to standard (including electric vehicle charging points).
+The development should be within easy walking distance of public transport facilities, use clear signage and provide facilities for the disposal of litter. - 3.
+Retail development should be located in the primary shopping areas of Holmfirth and Honley as defined in Map 18.
+If retail development is to take place outside the primary shopping areas proposals will be subject to the sequential test. - 4.
+The reuse of upper floors for residential use will be supported subject to the use being compatible with ground floor commercial uses. - 5.
+Distinctive and detailed historic architectural features of buildings should be retained and enhanced in accordance with HVNDP Policies 2 and 4.